MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 #### Entering Intrastat trade statistics

->   Use the Sales Intrastat Entry window to enter the information required to
->   create the Intrastat Trade Report you submit to your government, and the EC
->   Sales List, which displays cumulative goods value totals by each vendor or
->   customer Tax Registration number.
-You can enter Intrastat statistics for
->   each line item.
+Use the Sales Intrastat Entry window to enter the information required to create the Intrastat Trade Report you submit to your government, and the EC Sales List, which displays cumulative goods value totals by each vendor or customer Tax Registration number.
+You can enter Intrastat statistics for each line item.

->   Intrastat is the system for collecting statistics on the trade of goods
->   between European Union (EU) countries.
-Intrastat data is required for all
->   items either bought from EU vendors or sold to EU customers, and must be
->   provided on a monthly basis.
-Requirements for Intrastat are similar in all
+Intrastat is the system for collecting statistics on the trade of goods between European Union (EU) countries.
+Intrastat data is required for all items either bought from EU vendors or sold to EU customers, and must be provided on a monthly basis.
+Requirements for Intrastat are similar in all EU countries.
->   EU countries.
 The government uses these statistics as an economic indicator.

->   If Intrastat information was entered for the customer’s ship-to address ID,
->   that information appears in this window.
-You can use the Sales Intrastat
->   Entry window to change Intrastat information for an individual transaction,
->   or to enter Intrastat information if none was entered for the customer.
+If Intrastat information was entered for the customer’s ship-to address ID, that information appears in this window.
+You can use the Sales Intrastat Entry window to change Intrastat information for an individual transaction, or to enter Intrastat information if none was entered for the customer.

->   Be sure the EU Transaction option is marked in the Sales Customer Detail
->   Entry window.
-If the country code assigned to the customer’s shipping
->   address is designated an EU country, this option is marked automatically.
+Be sure the EU Transaction option is marked in the Sales Customer Detail Entry window.
+If the country code assigned to the customer’s shipping address is designated an EU country, this option is marked automatically.

+    > [!NOTE]
->   *You can enter Intrastat statistics only if Intrastat tracking is enabled in
->   the Company Setup Options window.*
+    > You can enter Intrastat statistics only if Intrastat tracking is enabled in the Company Setup Options window.*

->   **To enter Intrastat trade statistics:**
+**To enter Intrastat trade statistics:**

 1. Open the Sales Transaction Entry window.

->   (Sales \>\> Transactions \>\> Sales Transaction Entry)
+    (Sales \>\> Transactions \>\> Sales Transaction Entry)

 1. Enter the EU transaction.

->   When you press TAB on the Unit Price field after you enter the first line
->   item, the Sales Intrastat Entry window opens, if you’ve chosen the EU
->   Transaction option.
-You can also use the EU expansion button on the Item
->   field to open Sales Intrastat Entry.
+    When you press TAB on the Unit Price field after you enter the first line item, the Sales Intrastat Entry window opens, if you’ve chosen the EU Transaction option.
+You can also use the EU expansion button on the Item field to open Sales Intrastat Entry.

 1. Enter Intrastat information, or change the default entries, if necessary.

 2. In the Net Unit Mass field, enter the weight of the goods in kilograms.

->   The item’s shipping weight from the Item Maintenance window is the default
+    The item’s shipping weight from the Item Maintenance window is the default weight.
->   weight.
 You can change this information.

 1. Change the line mass, if necessary.

->   The line mass is the total mass per item.
-The line mass total is equal to
->   the amount entered in the Unit Mass field multiplied by the amount entered
->   in the Quantity field.
+    The line mass is the total mass per item.
+The line mass total is equal to the amount entered in the Unit Mass field multiplied by the amount entered in the Quantity field.

 1. Enter a supplementary units amount, if applicable.
 The supplementary units amount is simply a second quantity.
 Supplementary unit amounts are required by the EU Combined Nomenclature for certain goods.

 2. In the Traders Reference field, enter a reference code, such as an invoice or dispatch number, or any other information that will identify the transaction.

 3. Change the goods value, if necessary.
 The default goods value is the extended price of the item.

 4. Change the statistical value, if necessary.
 The default statistical value is the extended price of the item.

 5. Choose OK to save the record.